vcz-fr/blog/_posts/2020-11-02-knowledge-for-free.md

 I understand that hosting such contents come at a price.
 Realistically, hosting text and images and serving them never comes for cheap.
 But if you want to make content sustainable, even when you cannot contribute or maintain often, then you should prioritize a low-maintenance, low-hassle and low-cost solution.
+An extra benefit for free architectures is that your content can theoretically stay online until one provider in the chain decides to change its free terms.

 ## The law of low